Skip to content

 No recorded activity for 87 days

-Statutory deadline (45-day review) exceeded
+Mandated deadline (45-day review) exceeded

-Last actor: Social Worker B
+Last actor: Reviewer B

 ARGUMENTATION